Attack a Contract

 Once the vault is drained, the Safe Harbor settlement runs automatically:

-uint256 bounty = (total * BOUNTY_BPS) / 10_000; // 10%
+uint256 bounty = (recovered * BOUNTY_BPS) / 10_000; // 10% of recovered = 100

-TOKEN.transfer(RECOVERY_ADDRESS, total - bounty); // return 90% to protocol
+TOKEN.transfer(RECOVERY_ADDRESS, recovered - bounty); // return 900 to the protocol

+The bounty is taken on the protocol's recovered funds only — you don't earn a bounty on the seed you deposited, and you get that seed back.
 You're not stealing.
 The protocol gets the majority of funds back minus the agreed bounty.
 Everyone knew the rules when the agreement was signed.

 Step 4 — Execute the Attack